Ohio Natural Events in Spring

 The 1,000-acre Kitty Todd Preserve is a centerpiece of the Oak Openings Region and is a model of land management practices for the region.
 Enjoy the 3 mile loop trail to see several different habitat types within one preserve.

 Residential and industrial development in the area has resulted in habitat loss and fragmentation.
-The Conservancy has been working to combat these threats through land acquisition, landowner education for oak openings habitat managment, and restoration efforts.
+The Conservancy has been working to combat these threats through land acquisition, landowner education for oak openings habitat management, and restoration efforts.

 Visit Herrick Fen Preserve in spring as the site’s foliage begins to show off.
 The preserve provides habitat for more than 20 state-listed plants including yellow sedge, crinkled hairgrass, water avens, bunchflower, autumn willow and green cotton-grass.
 It is one of only three sites where you can observe the bayberry plant growing naturally in Ohio.